georgefahmy/meal-planner/README.md

     * about
     * maybe feedback?
 * Improve this list to include quantities based on meal recipes or ingredients

+##### Recipe Interface
-* Add a better recipe interface with steps and proportions
+* Add a popup window that allows for a detailed recipe to be added
+* Meal name (also add meal to meal list)
+* ingredients and proportions in a paired list (either tuples or paired list of lists)
+* serving size - look up with is included in most recipes

-* Feedback
+#### Feedback
-    * For each main GUI box, add a sentence with instructions (e.g., add a comma separating multiple ingredients).
-    * Multiple item select in the meals list by holding down Command.

 * Clear a single day from the plan (Right click and remove it)
 * You should be able to add a new category by typing a new one into the New Meal, Meal Category field.
 If it exists, it’s on the list, if not, it adds it.
 * When you click on a Meal Selection, you should be able to see somewhere what category it’s in.
 * Export Meal plan & Ingredients list to a txt file or note

-    * Increase font size for error messages
+* DONE ~For each main GUI box, add a sentence with instructions (e.g., add a comma separating multiple ingredients)~
 * DONE ~The shopping list should not list duplicates~
 * Shopping list should add quantities together to provide total
 * DONE ~Change 'Finalize Plan' to 'Save' - It should ask if you want to save your new meal plan before you close the app.
 (I added a plan but didn’t “finalize” it, and it didn’t save.)
-Maybe you should change “Finalize” to “Save.”~
+Maybe you should change “Finalize” to “Save”~
-    * DONE ~Change "Meal Filter" to "Keyword Filter".~
+* DONE ~Change "Meal Filter" to "Keyword Filter"~
+* DONE ~Multiple item select in the meals list by holding down Command (shift)~
+* DONE ~Add ability to export and load databases~
+* DONE ~Increase font size for error messages~